jr2-team/todo-frontend/README.md

 npm install
 ~~~

-In order to run with a hot reload need to open two terminals and run the next commands:
+In order to run with a "hot reload" you need to open two terminals and run the next commands:
 ~~~
 :: in the first terminal
 npm run build